madvn/TFSearch/README.md

-# TFSearch - A starter package for evolutionary optimization using Tensorflow
+# [WIP] TFSearch - A starter package for evolutionary optimization using Tensorflow

 This repo has code that has a fully-vectorized implementation of an evolutionary algorithm in Tensorflow that can fully take advantage of GPUs' super-fast matrix transformation abilities.
 TFSearch.py can be used by anyone with custom genotype-phenotype conversion and fitness evaluation operations (preferably in Tensorflow for best results) to perform evolutionary optimization for any task.